 Solitude

-links: Spiritual Disciplines MOC
+links: Spiritual Disciplines

 Solitude frees us, actually.
 This above all explains its primacy and priority among the disciplines.
 The normal course of day-to-day human interactions locks us into patterns of feeling, thought, and action that are geared to a world set against God.
 Dallas Willard – The Spirit of the Disciplines